kstenerud/ubuntu-maintainers-handbook/PackageMerging.md

 Only changelog and control were changed, which is what we want.

 #### Create logical tag

+What is the logical tag?
+The logical tag is a representation of the Ubuntu delta present against a specific historical package version in Ubuntu.

     $ git ubuntu tag --logical --bug 1803562